chouhy/AutoMisa/README.md

 ## Install

-To install AutoMisa(copy to static), run the following command:
+To install(copy to static), run the following command:

 ``` ./install.sh ```